Nissan GT-R Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Nissan GT-R insurance rates for other coverage scenarios.
+The chart below breaks down average Nissan GT-R insurance rates for additional coverage choices and driver risks.

-- Using low deductibles will increase the cost to $1,556
+- Selecting low deductibles increases the price to $1,556

-Auto insurance prices for a Nissan GT-R also have a wide range based on your driving characteristics, the trim level and model year, and liability limits and deductibles.
+Insurance prices for a Nissan GT-R also have a wide range based on physical damage deductibles and liability limits, your driving characteristics, and the trim level and model year.

-More mature drivers with a good driving record and high deductibles may only pay around $1,200 every 12 months on average, or $100 per month, for full coverage.
-Prices are much higher for drivers in their teens, where even good drivers will have to pay at least $4,600 a year.
+More mature drivers with a clean driving record and higher deductibles may pay as low as $1,200 every 12 months on average, or $100 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even excellent drivers can expect to pay as much as $4,600 a year.
 View Rates by Age

-Where you choose to live also has a big influence on Nissan GT-R insurance rates.
-A middle-age driver might find prices as low as $900 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $1,680 on average in New York, Michigan, and Florida.
+Where you choose to live also has a big influence on Nissan GT-R insurance prices.
+A middle-age driver might find prices as low as $960 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,780 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |